Letters to Cleo

 I'll Get Lost Out There

-Leviathan were actually less a full-on prog outfit than a progressive hard rock act, and while none of the material on Leviathan particularly stands out, it's a good album of its type.
+To be honest, none of the material on Leviathan particularly stands out, but it's a good album of its type.
 Like so many US prog(-ish) outfits, they had a hard time getting signed by anyone, never mind a major, so it's fortunate for us that this album's actually available at all.
-Leviathan opens with some heavy-duty 'Tron strings, getting the album off to a good start, then, well, doesn't let up for the next forty minutes.
-This is a serious Mellotron Album, with John Sadler's 'Tron all over everything; mostly strings, but a couple of affecting flute melodies, too.
+Leviathan opens with some heavy-duty Mellotron strings, getting the album off to a good start, then, well, doesn't let up for the next forty minutes.
+This is a serious Mellotron Album, John Sadler's machine all over everything; mostly strings, but a couple of affecting flute melodies, too.
 It's difficult to pinpoint highlights, but the flutes on Always Need You are especially good; in fact, the only thing that stops it getting the full five Ts is a lack of 'Mellotron Moments' comparable to, well, all the classics.

 Leviathan: In the Heart of the Beast (1980, 44.24) ***½/TT